 Pharmacoepidemiology is the study of the use and effects of drugs in large populations, covering both the benefits and the risks for the patients involved.

-Health Care research focuses on optimising health outcomes and reducing resource wastage through the design and testing of new health care intervention models.
+Health Care research focuses on optimising health outcomes and resources through the exploration, design and testing of health care intervention models.

-Our research is focused on person-centred, safe and effective use of medicines and public health improvement, with individual researchers active across both pharmacoepidemiology and health care.
+Our research is focused on person-centred, safe and effective use of medicines and public health improvement, with individual researchers active across within pharmacoepidemiology and health care research.

 Staff